alosec/memoryquery/memory-bank/activeContext.md

 # Active Context

-## Current Status: MCP Server Complete, Sync Daemon Next ✨
+## Current Status: Sync Daemon First Pass Complete, Testing Phase Next ✨

-The simple-memory-mcp project has successfully implemented the complete MCP server functionality in a clean, modular architecture.
-All 8 conversation history tools are working with enhanced cursor pagination and data parsing.
-The next major milestone is implementing the sync daemon for real-time JSONL processing.
+The simple-memory-mcp project has successfully implemented both the complete MCP server AND the first working version of the sync daemon following proven cafe-db-sync patterns.
+The sync daemon is processing JSONL files and successfully populating the database.
+Next phase focuses on comprehensive testing and refinement.

 ## Project Genesis (August 8, 2025)